Roiqk7/sudoku/docs/code.md

 - `include`: Contains the header files of the project.
 - `test`: Contains the tests for the project.

+The main function is located in the `src/sudoku.cpp` file.
+The main function is responsible for creating the `Application` object.
+And if the `DEVELOPMENT` flag is set, the main function will also set the logging level to `DEBUG`.

 The code follows strong object-oriented principles with all the main components having a class of their own.
 The entire game is controlled by the `Application` class which is constructed in the main function.
 The application ends once the application object is destroyed.

 The entire graphical user interface is controlled by the `GUI` class which is an attribute of the `application` class.
 The GUI class is responsible for rendering, updating and handling all the user inputs.
 The `Scene` class is one logical GUI element with many gui `Objects` which are the smallest graphical elements.
 The `Scene` class is responsible for handling all the gui objects and rendering them.
 More `Scene` classes can be rendered at the same time.